Chemotherapy: The Basics

 • G1 phase (Gap 1; a growth phase).

-• S phase (Synthesis; the copying of DNA happens).
+• S phase (Synthesis; when the copying of DNA happens).

-• M phase (Mitosis; 1 cell splits into 2 cells).
+• M phase (Mitosis; when 1 cell splits into 2 cells).

 How does chemotherapy affect the cell cycle?

 Some chemotherapies can kill a cell during any phase of the cell cycle.
 They are called cell-cycle nonspecific agents.
-Other chemotherapies kill cancer cells only during a certain phase.
-They are also not able to work in the resting phase.
+Other chemotherapies kill cancer cells only during a certain phase and are not able to work in the resting phase.
 These are called cell-cycle specific agents.

 Cell-Cycle Nonspecific Chemotherapy

-• Kill cancer cells at all phases of the cell cycle, including the resting phase.
+• Kills cancer cells at all phases of the cell cycle.

 • These work best when given in a “bolus dose.”
 A bolus dose is a large dose, given in a short period of time.
 For example, the dose may be given once over 20 minutes.